 THEMES: It should be plain to see that Yogananda teachings on maya are quack from one end to the other. – Fair play with Christian faith segments is much different.

-Yogananda and Self-Realizaton Fellowship (SRF) liken the Hindu concept of Maya to the bible's Satan, saying Maya is Satan.
-But Hindu scriptures tell otherwise, and the bible too. - On this page are central, corruptive SRF notions laid bare.
+To be led by bad mishmash equals being taken in.
+Yogananda likens the Hindu concept of Maya to the Bible's Satan, saying Maya is Satan, and his Self-Realizaton Fellowship (SRF) back up such wrong teachings.
+Hindu scriptures tell otherwise, and the Bible too. - On this page are many fake SRF notions laid bare.

 SHANKARA (AD 700? - 750?) says Maya is a matrix of names-and-forms (the universe).

 The term 'maya' comes from the root ma or "measuring".
 When one adds the suffix ya to the root ma it can be defined as "relating to measuring".
 Maya provides actualisations.

 Maya is "akin to 'to measure', 'show forth'.
 Through ideation - imaginative activities - Maya may foster will and coping.
 Maya shows what food that fits us, including food for thought.
 Go for constructive activity, and Maya tends to help, just as sound measurements and judgements help man in general.

 Figuring, that is the clue in all this.
 [Maya of Hindu scriptures]